stefanprodan/gitops-istio/README.md

 ## Prerequisites

 You'll need a Kubernetes cluster **v1.16** or newer with `LoadBalancer` support.
-For testing purposes you can use Minikube with four CPUs and 4GB of memory.
+For testing purposes you can use Minikube with 2 CPUs and 4GB of memory.

 Install the `flux` CLI and `yq` with Homebrew: